osjacky430/cpp_stm32/README.md

 - Support for Clang/LLVM??

 ### System Clock Configuration File
 Most of the projects have fix clock frequencies, and the clock frequencies are initialized at the beginning of ```main``` function.
-However, the initialization process is non-trivial, some manufactures provide code generator with GUI to config system clock, for cpp_stm32, this is done by providing system clock configuration file, ```sys_info.hpp```.
-For more detail description, take a look at the examples. (todo: elaboration)
+However, the initialization process is non-trivial, some manufactures provide code generator with GUI to config system clock, for cpp_stm32, this is done by providing system clock configuration file (see src/sys_info.yaml).
+#### How to write a clock configuration file
+todo: fill it